kubernetes-sigs/slack-infra/slack-prune/README.md

 `guardedChannels` from the config and never touches `#general`.
 Kicked users can rejoin the channel freely; deactivation is more disruptive to reverse, which is why it runs on its own, slower cadence with a longer threshold.

+Access logs only record logins, so a member with a long-lived app session that never re-authenticates can look inactive.
+Channel-kick therefore also cross- checks each channel's recent post history (`conversations.history`) and keeps anyone who has posted within the cutoff, even with no session activity.
+Silent readers who never post still can't be distinguished from inactive accounts — Slack exposes no read/view signal — but a wrongly kicked reader can just rejoin.

 ## Activity store